Debit card user guide!

 This article focuses in on what you should know before you get to the rental counter.
 You're Hawaii trip is finally booked.
 The next thing on the list is renting a car, but you only have a debit credit card.
 You may have just come to a roadblock.
 I'm not saying you won't be able to rent, but there will be criteria you will have to meet when renting from a major car rental agency.
 Rent-a-car agencies view customers with major credit cards a better credit risk.
 After all, these companies are entrusting you with an expensive asset and paying with cash or a debit card presents a larger risk to them.

 Hoops to jump through.
-Although, there are restrictions in place, it's easier to use a debit card as opposed paying with cash.
-Here are some points that you will find useful when you use a debit card.
 First thing, tell the reservation agent you're paying with a debit card.
 If you're booking online, look for documentation regarding debit cards.
-Each agency will outline their rules for usage somewhere along the reservation process.
-The agents at Hawaiicarrental.com all have over 25 years renting cars in Hawaii.
-We will provide you with the information you need per the company we align you with.
+Each agency normally outline's their rules for usage somewhere along the reservation process.
+The agents at Hawaiicarrental.com all have over 25 years experience renting cars in Hawaii.
+We will provide you with the basic information you need for the company we align you with.
 We may also advise you to contact the agency direct for further detailed information.
 It can be complex at times, we want to make sure you have the most up to date info.
 Agencies have the right to change their policies at anytime, you are always welcome to go right to the rental agency directly for clarity.

 Identify yourself.
 You will be required to present additional identification when paying with a debit card.
 Make sure you prepare your documents in advance.
 This could mean presenting your Drivers licence along with one of the following: